TsaiLintung/fastdid/README.md

 # Acknowledgments

-**fastdid** is created by Maxwell Kellogg, Lin-Tung Tsai, and Kuan-Ju Tseng
+**fastdid** is created by Maxwell Kellogg, Lin-Tung Tsai, and Kuan-Ju Tseng.
+Contact the authors by either email